iWalker: Imperative Visual Planning for Walking Humanoid Robot: Acknowledgements

 \section{Acknowledgements}

-This work was partially funded by the U.S. Defense Advanced Research Projects Agency (DARPA) grant DARPA-PS-23-13.
-The views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of DARPA.
+This work was supported by the DARPA award HR00112490426.
+Any opinions, findings, conclusions, or recommendations expressed in this paper are those of the authors and do not necessarily reflect the views of DARPA.